 I’d never thought about this before, but night-drawn streets in classic films are so quiet.
-Probably just a product of the combination of frequent use of sound stages, small extras casts, and that decades ago, streets simply were quieter.
+Probably just a product of the frequent use of sound stages, and that decades ago streets simply were quieter.
 People went to sleep.
 A Girl Walks Home Alone At Night (دختری در شب تنها به خانه میرود) takes place in the fictional Bad City, described in the movie’s log-line that follows it across platforms as an “Iranian ghost-town.”
 It is.
 People live there, but they feel sparse, lots of lonely stretches were no one else walks—or there is one other person walking, just one, in a long black veil.
 On the edge of town is a dry ravine under a bridge where the dead are tumbled, unremarked.

-Our slender vampire very much kills people, with a sudden preternatural swiftness and hungry snarl, but mostly this movie is about sad-tinged, innocent tenderness, between her and the boy, and her and the woman.
+Our haunted eyed vampire very much kills people, with a sudden preternatural swiftness and hungry snarl, but mostly this movie is about sad-tinged, innocent tenderness, between her and the boy, and her and the woman.
 It’s an airy story—I don’t mean shallow, but like one of those lovely loose-weave shawls.
 It has its own shape, there’s just lots of space—just enough material to give texture, but it still holds warmth when you lay it around your shoulders.
 My heart filled watching the final scene, simply long thoughtful shots without any dialogue, for me to have.
 A gift of openness.